DanielOberlechner/danieloberlechner/README.md

 <!-- If you're using the "columns" display mode -->
 <!-- <img src="https://github.com/danieloberlechner/danieloberlechner/blob/master/github-metrics.svg" alt="Metrics" width="100%"> -->

-- 🔭 I’m currently working on Web Development in general
+- 🔭 I’m currently working on my personal portfolio/blog website https://danobe.dev
-- 🌱 I’m currently learning all about Web Development
+- 🌱 I’m currently learning all about Web Development (UmbracoCMS with C#)
-- 🤔 I’m looking for good ideas in general to move something in the world :) You got a idea and need someone to work on it?<br> Hit me up, exchange of information is free ;)
+- 🤔 I’m looking for good ideas in general to move something in the world :) You got a idea and need someone to work on it even just a fun project?<br> Hit me up, exchange of information is free ;)
-- 📫 How to reach me: Discord (@Danielhok), E-Mail, Twitter, Facebook
+- 📫 How to reach me: All my information is sitting on the left of my profile :) or even on my website.
-- ⚡ Fun fact: I live in Italy but speak better english than italian xD
+- ⚡ Fun fact: I may not be the best developer in the world but my energy flows towards to become the best developer possible I can for myself :)